paritoshgpt1/BOOM/README.md

         use_mongodb: false
         mongodb_host: 127.0.0.1

-Under the `pipeline` key, there are 5 key-value pairs that need to be declared:
+Under the `pipeline` key, there are 6 key-value pairs that need to be declared:

+    mode
     name
     rabbitmq_host
     clean_up